 for string orchestra and string quartet

-Some years ago I wrote a piece for string orchestra called music for the world.
-It was a reaction to some disturbing political events occurring in the world at that time.
-I have recently extended the original idea with a string quartet extracted from the orchestra and located in the middle of the stage.
-I was interested in exploring the dichotomy of two different dimensions and musical gestures, and an interacting space where a “there-ness” – represented by the the resonant body of the main orchestra, is opposed to a “here-ness” – epresented by the string quartet placed in its centre.Addtional Info:
+Some years ago I wrote a piece for string orchestra called “Music for the World”.
+It was a conscious emotional reaction to some disturbing political events that occurred in the world in the early 1990s.
+I was interested in exploring the meaning of two contrasting human dimensions inherent in two dissimilar musical textures, and an interacting space where a “there-ness”, represented by the the resonant body of the main orchestra, is opposed to a “here-ness” represented by the string quartet placed in its centre.Addtional Info:

 A string quartet, extracted from the orchestra, plays in the centre of the stage being surrounded by the rest of the orchestra.

 for solo piano and orchestra with choir